-Our live kidney donor patient care team is committed to our donor patients’ health, as well as the health of the kidney recipient.
+Our living kidney donor patient care team is committed to our donor patients’ health, as well as the health of the kidney recipient.
 Please contact us with questions or concerns about donation.

 Comprehensive information about becoming a living kidney donor is available through the United Network for Organ Sharing (UNOS).

-Travel assistance for live kidney donors may be available through the National Living Donor Assistance Center (NLDAC).
+Travel assistance for living kidney donors may be available through the National Living Donor Assistance Center (NLDAC).